alandevine/HAROLD/functional_spec/functional_spec.md

 ##### Dependencies of other requirements

-This step is dependent on both the arm being able to grasp the object well, and also on the *classifier* being able to detect and locate the *DM* consistently.
+This step is dependent on both the arm being able to grasp the object well, and also on the *classifier*<sup>(9)</sup> being able to detect and locate the *DM* consistently.

 ### 3.4 Classifier